OpenLMIS/openlmis-ref-distro/README.md

 > openlmis-blue and fierce debate is encouraged.  (most of the previous sentence is meant to convey levity!) https://openlmis.atlassian.net/wiki/x/SwCwAw

-## Running Service Discovery PoC
+##Running with Service Discovery
 To run the complete application, first add an environment file called `.env` to the root folder of the project, with the required project settings and credentials.
 For a starter environment file, you can use [this one](https://github.com/OpenLMIS/openlmis-config/blob/master/.env).

 Next, run the service with command
-> docker-compose -f docker-compose.discovery.yml up
+> docker-compose up

 (please note, that as of today's state, the example service is not published to dockerhub and needs to be built locally - in order to do this, see [openlmis-example repository](https://github.com/OpenLMIS/openlmis-example/)).